-Bike Education (Bike Ed) is designed to help children aged 9 to 13 years (Grades 4-7) develop the skills needed to ride safely and independently on roads and paths.
+Bike Education (Bike Ed) is designed to help children aged nine to 13 years (Grades four - seven) develop the skills needed to ride safely and independently on roads and paths.
 It involves a mix of practical activities conducted off-road (in the school grounds) and on-road (in local streets), plus classroom activities and curriculum.

 Teachers, or other staff, can complete professional development training to become qualified to deliver Bike Ed.
-Two-day comprehensive Bike Ed training and accreditation courses for instructors, and shorter courses for training as assistants, are available throughout Victoria from Cycling Safe.
-The instructor certificate lasts for 5 years.
-People who have held the certificate for more than 5 years need to do a short refresher course.
+A two-day comprehensive Bike Ed training and accreditation courses for instructors, and shorter courses for training as assistants, is available throughout Victoria from Cycling Safe.
+The instructor certificate lasts for five years.
+People who have held the certificate for more than five years need to do a short refresher course.